According to the

-FederalEmergency Management Agency ( FEMA)roughly 40-60% of small businesses never reopen their doors after a disaster.
-For this reason, it is smart for businesses to have a disaster recovery plan in place.
+FederalEmergency Management Agency ( FEMA),roughly 40-60% of small businesses never reopen their doors after a disaster.
+For this reason, it’s smart for businesses to have a disaster recovery plan in place.

-Read on to learn why a disaster recovery plan is so important.
+Read on to learn what makes a disaster recovery plan so important.

 What Is a Disaster Recovery Plan?

-Also known as a DRP, it’s a business plan that describes how work can be resumed after a disaster in a quick and efficient manner.
-The plan allows the IT department to recover enough data for a business, and to continue operating after any kind of failure.
+Also known as a DRP, a disaster recover plan describes how work can be resumed after a disaster in a quick and efficient manner.
+The plan allows the IT department to recover lost data, and to continue operating after failure.
 A disaster recovery plan will have exact instructions on how to deal with an unplanned incident, and how to recover lost information.

 7 Reasons You Need a Disaster Recovery Plan